lukasbach/scaffold-cli/template-docs/core/scaf-snap.md

-## Template Create snapshot dumps for all scaffold templates in a template repository.
+## Template Create Snapshots

 > `scaf build-template-documentations --repo=# [--output=#] [--failOnChange] `

-Description Text
+Create snapshot dumps for all scaffold templates in a template repository.

 ### Parameters